connorslade/afire/README.md

 afire comes with some built-in extensions in the form of middleware.
 Currently, the built-in middleware includes the following:

 - Serve Static
 - RateLimit
 - Logger
 - Response Cache
 - Request ID

-For these you will need to enable the features.
+For these you will need to enable the `extension` feature like this:

-To use these extra features enable them like this:

 ```toml
 afire = { version = "1.2.0", features = ["extension"] }